SheleezaLeslie/class/README.md

+This is a skeleton to help get my students started with their lab: uploading files and fetching files.

 to run apps

 client:

-open terminal to client folder npm i npm run dev
+open terminal to the client folder npm i npm run dev

-open new terminal to server folder npm i npm run dev
+open a new terminal to the server folder npm i npm run dev